MaidulHasan/OrbSpider/README.md

    I hope my work helps some people, at least to some degree.

-   Fork & Star the repository if you like it!
-TIA.....
-Hope you have a great day.
 --------------------------------------------------------------------------

-I've used MAL as the target website in this project.
+I've used MAL (MyAnimeList) as the target website in this project.

-For those of you who don't know what MAL is -
-   " MyAnimeList (MAL) is the world's most active online anime and manga community and database. "

 <----------> Why use scrapy and selenium both?
 Why not use only one?: